leamas/ddupdate/CONFIGURATION.md

   - The new script `ddupdate_netrc_to_keyring` migrates all entries in _~/.netrc_ to the keyring.

-There is yet not any support for the keyring in `ddupdate-config`, using it requires manual configuration.
+Note that the keyring needs to be unlocked before accessed making it less useful in servers.